CodyBonner/cookie-stand/README.md

 # cookie-stand
-repo that will host cookie-stand involving sales, future ordering, based on DOM principles.
+repo that will host cookie-stand involving eye catching home page for Pat's Salmon Cookies, as well as a sales page that holds a table of data utilizing sales data for store locations.

 # LAB - 5